 Napa County recognizes that climate change is a global problem, that decisive action is needed to prevent further impacts and that we must work together with other jurisdictions, local to international, on addressing this existential issue.
 To this end, on June 18, 2019, the County and every city and town in the County passed a proclamation affirming the "Countywide Commitment to Address Climate Change."
-The Board reaffirmed their commitment to the proclamation by appropriating \$100,000 to jumpstart regional efforts to address climate change; later in 2019, the County led efforts to establish the Regional Climate Action Committee composed of two elected officials from each incorporated area and the County, which met for the first time in late 2019.
+The Board reaffirmed their commitment to the proclamation by appropriating \$100,000 to jumpstart regional efforts to address climate change and later in 2019, the County led efforts to establish the Regional Climate Action Committee composed of two elected officials from each incorporated area and the County, which met for the first time in late 2019.

-Napa County hopes to adopt its Climate Action Plan in 2020, which provides a comprehensive roadmap to address the challenges of climate change in unincorporated Napa County.
+Napa County hopes to adopt its Climate Action Plan in 2020 which provides a comprehensive roadmap to address the challenges of climate change in unincorporated Napa County.
 In anticipation of that adoption, the list below is consistent with the proposals in the draft CAP which has as goals, reducing GHG emissions 40 percent below 2014 levels by 2030 and 77 percent by 2050 - consistent with the most recent guidance provided by the California Air Resources Board (CARB).

-- 1. Support efforts that reduce climate impacts, and increases funding for climate mitigation technologies and projects, including legislation that: - a.
-Supports renewable energy, including streamlining and funding micro-grid systems while maintaining local control - b.
-Improves building energy efficiency - c.
-Reduces vehicle emissions and vehicle miles traveled - d.
-Protects and restores natural lands - e.
-Reduces the use of High-GWP (global warming potential) gasses - 2.
-Support legislation that provides funding for planning and improvements to promote community resiliency in response to climate uncertainty. - 3.
-Support legislation that provides funding for improving carbon sequestration on natural and working lands and that supports environmental farming incentives.
+- 1. Support efforts that reduce climate impacts, and increases funding for climate mitigation technologies and projects, including legislation to: - a.
+Support renewable energy, including streamlining and funding micro-grid systems while maintaining local control - b.
+Improve building energy efficiency - c.
+Reduce vehicle emissions and vehicle miles traveled - d.
+Protect and restores natural lands - e.
+Reduce the use of High-GWP (global warming potential) gasses - 2.
+Support legislation that provides funding for planning and improvements to promote community resiliency in response to climate uncertainty.